-(interpretation) I just wanted to recognize the people that put their names forward to start of a food bank in Kugluktuk.
-And, I appreciate their efforts to join also the Woman's Group is formally trying to get incorporated and I want to congratulate and encourage them to keep going because the future looks good for them with the help of the government.
-Koana, Mr. Speaker.
+(interpretation ends) I just wanted to recognize the people that put their names forward to start up a food bank in Kugluktuk.
+I appreciate their efforts to join also the women's group that is formally trying to get incorporated.
+I want to congratulate and encourage them to keep going because the future looks good for them with the help of the government.
+Quanaqqutit, Mr. Speaker.